Imposter Syndrome at Work: 7 Tips to Build Self-Esteem

 7. Develop a Growth Mindset

 Finally, understand that your professional abilities are not set in stone.
 We can continue to learn and grow in countless ways — in both our personal and professional lives.
-From online classes to clubs, sports organizations to self-help books, the concept that you can always improve yourself is an excellent defense against workplace imposter phenomenon.
+From online classes to clubs, sports organizations to self-help books, the concept that you can always improve yourself is an excellent defense against the workplace imposter phenomenon holding you back.

 If you’re beginning this process of self-discovery and advancement, we’d suggest you try the book “Mindset” by Carol Dweck for inspiration.
 And in the meantime, practice our seven steps against imposter syndrome in the workplace.
 You’ll be proud of the results!